 Residents Maintain Autonomy

-In Christian Health Care Center, 13.94% Percentage of Patients
+In Christian Health Care Center, 17.06% of Patients

 Ability to Keep Residents Mobile

-In Christian Health Care Center, 21.78% Percentage of Residents
+In Christian Health Care Center, 10.26% of Residents

 Short-term Care: Rehospitalizations

-In Christian Health Care Center, 21.78 Percentage of Residents Rehospitalized
+In Christian Health Care Center, 10.26% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Christian Health Care Center, 10.98 Percentage of Patients
+In Christian Health Care Center, 5.42% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Christian Health Care Center, 74.42% Percentage of Resident
+In Christian Health Care Center, 73.48% of Resident

-This indicates the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
-Higher levels of performance with ADL's usually correlates with successful rehabilitation.
+This indicates the percent of short-term care residents who experienced functional improvements, such as with activities of daily living.
+High levels of autonomy with activities of daily living often correlates with higher quality rehabilitation services.

 - St Joseph HospitalAcute Care Hospitals 13.37 miles away2901 Squalicum Parkway Bellingham Washington 98225Voluntary non-profit - Other(360) 734-5400